Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 “Yeah, sensitive,” Order says with a sarcastic nod.

 “It is a word after all!
 I thought you were kidding about with me.
-But enough pleasantry-” he draws in, instantly activating his “oppressive overlord” mode, which usually has also has the unintended effect of making people fall madly in love with him alongside intimidating them.
+But enough pleasantry-” he draws in, activating his “overlord” mode, which usually has also has the unintended effect of making people fall madly in love with him alongside its actual intended effect.

 He grabs her by the collar, leaning her straight along the table to bring him as close to his face as possible.
-This always makes her tingly, but even more so now that she doesn’t feel as threatened by it.
+This always makes her tingly, and even more so now that she knows he probably won’t hurt her.

-She hates his guts, don’t get her wrong, but there is something delightful about him, but she wouldn’t ever venture far enough to call it “cute,” though.
+She hates his guts, don’t get her wrong, but there is something delightful about him.

 “You will never touch a single feeler on my charge, or you will feel the unmitigated power of a world collapsing into your skull.
 Do I make myself clear?”